keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 Shutdown of the BBC Radiophonic Workshops under Blair adiminstration due to economic self-sustainability

-An inevitable foreclosure, if you follow government fiscial policy where the BBC licence fee is [not public money but taxpayer's money](https://youtu.be/4luBQ8b1j28) and a philopshy that really, [there is no such thing as a society](https://youtu.be/WhJvOKJCYP4?si=7YmWcwBZPSolZ7Hn).
-Though, one wonders how to continue running [children's programming that discusses the realpolitik](https://youtu.be/_G4dHRN2Dug) of keeping 'true' administrative continuity after the Vietnamese army deposed the *horrific*, brutal, atrocity ridden Communist Party of Kampuchea (Cambodia).

-% Myth's and Legendary Tapes can't be purchased

-### There is No Alternative

 Funded by a mandatory flat fee (not a market)
 Expected to operate like a business (market logic)
 But can't actually compete commercially (public service mandate)